Enforcement and Compliance, International Trade Administration, Department of Commerce.

-In proceedings involving non-market economy (“NME”) countries, the Department begins with a rebuttable presumption that all companies within the NME country are subject to government control and, thus, should be assigned a single weighted-average dumping margin.
-It is the Department's policy to assign all exporters of merchandise subject to an administrative review involving an NME country this single rate unless an exporter can demonstrate that it is sufficiently independent so as to be entitled to a separate rate.
-Companies that wanted to be considered for a separate rate in this review were required to timely file a separate-rate application or a separate-rate certification to demonstrate their eligibility for a separate rate.
-Separate-rate applications and separate-rate certifications were due to the Department within 30 calendar days of the publication of the Initiation Notice.
+In proceedings involving non-market economy (NME) countries, Commerce begins with a rebuttable presumption that all companies within the NME country are subject to government control and, thus, should be assigned a single weighted-average dumping margin.
+It is Commerce's policy to assign all exporters of merchandise subject to an administrative review involving an NME country this single rate unless an exporter can demonstrate that it is sufficiently independent so as to be entitled to a separate rate.
+Companies that wanted to qualify for separate rate status in this administrative review were required to timely file, as appropriate, a separate rate application (SRA) or a separate rate certification (SRC) to demonstrate their eligibility for a separate rate.
+SRAs and SRCs were due to Commerce within 30 calendar days of the publication of the Initiation Notice.

 Disclosure and Public Comment

-Requests should contain the party's name, address, and telephone number, the number of participants, and a list of the issues to be discussed.
-Oral argument presentations will be limited to issues raised in the briefs.
-If a request for a hearing is made, the Department intends to hold the hearing at the U.S. Department of Commerce, 1401 Constitution Avenue NW., Washington, DC 20230, at a date and time to be determined.
+Hearing requests should contain the following information: (1) The party's name, address, and telephone number; (2) the number of participants; and (3) a list of the issues to be discussed.
+Oral presentations at the hearing will be limited to issues raised in the case and rebuttal briefs.
+If a request for a hearing is made, parties will be notified of the time and date for the hearing to be held at the U.S. Department of Commerce, 1401 Constitution Avenue NW, Washington, DC 20230.

 All submissions, with limited exceptions, must be filed electronically using ACCESS.

-An electronically filed document must be received successfully in its entirety by the Department's electronic records system, ACCESS, by 5 p.m.
-Eastern Time (“ET”) on the due date.
+An electronically filed document must be received successfully in its entirety by Commerce's electronic records system, ACCESS, by 5 p.m.
+Eastern Time (ET) on the due date.
 Documents excepted from the electronic submission requirements must be filed manually (i.e., in paper form) with the APO/Dockets Unit in Room 18022 and stamped with the date and time of receipt by 5 p.m.
 ET on the due date.

-Unless otherwise extended, the Department intends to issue the final results of this administrative review, which will include the results of its analysis of issues raised in any briefs, within 120 days of publication of these preliminary results, pursuant to section 751(a)(3)(A) of the Act.
+Unless otherwise extended, Commerce intends to issue the final results of this administrative review, which will include the results of our analysis of all issues raised in any briefs received, within 120 days of publication of these preliminary results in the Federal Register, pursuant to section 751(a)(3)(A) of the Act.

-Upon issuance of the final results of this review, the Department will determine, and Customs and Border Protection (“CBP”) shall assess, antidumping duties on all appropriate entries covered by this review.
+Upon issuance of the final results of this review, Commerce will determine, and U.S. Customs and Border Protection (CBP) shall assess, AD duties on all appropriate entries covered by this review.

-The Department intends to issue assessment instructions to CBP 15 days after the publication date of the final results of this review.
-For assessment purposes, the Department applied the assessment rate calculation method adopted in Assessment Rate Modification.
+Commerce intends to issue assessment instructions to CBP 15 days after publication of the final results of this review.

 Cash Deposit Requirements